timamus/manjaro-cinnamon-mini-install-apps/README.md

 Install dependencies: `sudo pacman -S upower sox zenity`

-Then, in the applet settings, select the option 'Compact - Battery Percentage without extended messages' in the 'Display Mode' area.
+Then, in the applet settings, select the option "Compact - Battery Percentage without extended messages" in the "Display Mode" area.

 > ScreenShot+RecordDesktop